How to measure employee sentiment with Weekly10

 If you look after your people, your people look after you, right?
 Well to truly look out for your team, you'll need to understand how they are feeling, how they're performing and how to improve things for them.
 And that's where we come in.
-With AI-powered sentiment analysis, a Weekly10 employee check-in can give you actionable insights to build a better place to work.
+With AI-powered sentiment analysis, a Weekly10 employee check-in measures employee sentiment, giving you actionable insights to build a better place to work.

-Why do Weekly10 employee check-ins work so well?
+Why employee check-ins work to measure employee sentiment

 Without sentiment analysis, employee engagement becomes virtually impossible to track in any meaningful way.
 The HR leaders in our readership don't need us to tell them what a huge headache that can be.